One Liberty Properties Reports Fourth Quarter and Full Year 2022 Results

 – Occupancy At 99.8% –

-GREAT NECK, N.Y., March 13, 2023 (GLOBE NEWSWIRE) -- One Liberty Properties, Inc. OLP, a real estate investment trust focused on net leased properties, today announced operating results for the quarter and year ended December 31, 2022.
+GREAT NECK, N.Y., March 13, 2023 (GLOBE NEWSWIRE) -- One Liberty Properties, Inc. (NYSE: OLP), a real estate investment trust focused on net leased properties, today announced operating results for the quarter and year ended December 31, 2022.

 “We are excited that we delivered per share net income and AFFO growth as we continue our efforts to produce increasing value over time,” commented Patrick J. Callan, Jr., One Liberty Properties President and Chief Executive.
 “Revenues and AFFO grew in the fourth quarter and all of 2022, as we effectively navigated the challenging economic backdrop of rising inflation coupled with volatility in interest rates and financial markets.
 We expect to maintain our disciplined underwriting approach as we seek to acquire and dispose of properties that will contribute to our growth in the future.”